TormodLandet/Ocellaris/README.rst

 The documentation can be found on the `Ocellaris web page <https://www.ocellaris.org/index.html#sec-documentation-and-user-guide>`_.

 Development
 -----------

-Ocellaris is developed in Python and C++ on `Bitbucket <https://bitbucket.org/ocellarisproject/ocellaris>`_ by use of the Git version control system.
+Ocellaris is developed in Python and C++ on `Bitbucket <https://bitbucket.org/ocellarisproject/ocellaris>`_ by use of the Git version-control system.
 If you are reading this on github, please be aware that you are seeing a mirror that could potentially be months out of date.
 The github mirror is only updated sporadically—to trigger new Singularity and Docker Hub container builds.
 All pull requests and issues